pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: CERTA

-Item.
 33. The novelty of fining students who play truant is shocking to most people in the USA.

-Item.
 33. A novidade de multar alunos que matam aulas é chocante para a maioria das pessoas nos EUA.

 The concept of fining kids for skipping school may come as a shock, but it's not new.